Tyler Carter: 2012–2020: Issues

-After his departure from Issues, Carter went on to work on new music under the name Emerald Royce.
-A demo compilation was released on the group's Instagram page on November 24, 2020.

 Solo career

-Tyler Carter debuted his solo career being featured on a holiday-inspired song "I Hate the Holidays", by Mat Musto, on December 19, 2010.
+Tyler Carter debuted his solo career with a holiday-inspired song "I Hate the Holidays", featuring Mat Musto, on December 19, 2010.
 He featured on American rock band All Things Will End's song "There's No Turning Back", released on August 19, 2012.
 Carter also appeared on Hands Like Houses' song "Lion Skin", alongside Jonny Craig, from the album Ground Dweller (2012).
 The following year, he released another holiday song, "Make it Snow", featuring Tyler "Scout" Acord, on December 13.

 Carter released his debut extended play, Leave Your Love, on January 13, 2015, on Velocity and Rise Records.
 On the album, Carter worked with producers blackbear, Ty "Scout" Acord, Boogie and Igloo.
 He featured on post-hardcore band Jamie's Elsewhere's 2014 single "The Illusionist".

 Carter performed live with American rock band PVRIS at the 2015 Alternative Press Music Awards, performing the song "My House".

 On December 23, 2015, he released a studio cover of Adele's 2015 single "Hello".

 On July 8, 2016, American singer MAX released the Sokko remix of the single "Basement Party", featuring Tyler Carter.
 On December 20, Carter and Issues drummer Josh Manuel released a cover of "Pokémon Theme", entitled "Gotta Catch 'Em All", featuring Jacky Vincent.

 Carter released the solo single, "Forget You", featuring Lophiile, on July 15, 2016.
 Two years later, he released the single "Pressure", on June 29, 2018.
 He released a second single, titled "Focus", on August 17.
 A third single, "Moonshine", was released on September 27, accompanied with its music video.

 His debut studio album, Moonshine, was released on February 1, 2019, on Rise Records.
 In support of the album, he embarked on a headlining U.S. tour with musician Riley in January 2019.

 In 2020, Carter collaborated with Japanese musician KSUKE to release the song "Contradiction".
 The song was used as the opening theme for the anime The God of High School.

 Carter released Moonshine Acoustic on June 26, 2020.

 In July 2020, Carter announced on Instagram that he had ended his recording contract as a solo artist with Rise Records and declared himself an independent artist, despite remaining signed with the label in Issues.

 In December 2020, he announced Emerald Royce, a musical duo consisting of Carter and Chris Linck from metalcore band Attila.

+In May 2025, he revealed he was fronting a new three-piece band called The Audacity.
+They self-released their debut EP called "Entry Wounds" on August 8, 2025.